In some cases, we earn commissions from affiliate links in our posts.

 As most people know, Acorn TV has been around quite a bit longer than BritBox.
 They've had years to work out the bugs and improve customer experience – and believe me, there were issues in the beginning.
 It didn't always stream well, billing between the catalog site and the TV site was a bit wonky, and I sent quite a few emails to customer service that never received a reply.
 Those days are over, though, and Acorn TV is a pretty solid product now.

-If you have a Prime Membership and Fire TV/Fire Stick from Amazon, you can buy your Acorn TV subscription directly from Amazon instead, and use their app to stream shows.
+If you have an Amazon Prime Membership, you can buy your Acorn TV subscription directly from Amazon instead, and use the Amazon app to stream shows.
 This can be very convenient if you wish to stop and start, as Amazon makes it quite easy to cancel channels.
 You can sign up here for the free trial (billed at $4.99/month afterwards).
+A lot of people also find the streaming to be a bit smoother at Acorn on Amazon, especially if your internet isn't the fastest.

-In terms of programming, Acorn TV currently has slightly more than BritBox, at 271 offerings (as of November 2017).
-Not all of Acorn TV’s programming is British, and you’ll generally see a handful of shows from Canada, Australia, Ireland, Scandinavia, etc. Not all are in English.
+In terms of programming, Acorn TV currently has slightly less than BritBox, at 263 offerings (as of March 2018).
+Not all of Acorn TV's programming is British, and you'll generally see a handful of shows from Canada, Australia, Ireland, Scandinavia, etc. Not all are in English.